Insert or Append Text with Sed: Master Advanced Techniques

 Targeting Specific Positions

-sed’s power lies in its ability to precisely target where text should be inserted or appended using various addressing methods.
+sed’s strength is targeting where text should be inserted or appended using different addressing methods.

 Position-Based Targeting